Frequently Asked Questions

 QUESTION:What will happen if I don't pay the fine?

-ANSWER: If the violation is not paid, you will be issued a second notice.
+ANSWER: If the violation is not paid, it is based off of the state.
 Look at the back of your citation to be advised of your situation for the state you received the violation in.
 Once in court, the Judge has total jurisdiction to adjudicate the case.

 *NOTE: A late fee may be assigned if the violation is not paid within 30 days.
 Additional fees may apply.
 Please see back of your citation for exact amounts and situations*